 The University of Connecticut curriculum teaches students what pests are (insects, weeds, pathogens), how to control them (mechanical, biological, chemical, cultural controls), and how to protect the environment by keeping our food and water safe and preserving biological diversity.
 The curriculum is especially relevant to science programs but also links to social studies, language arts, math, and art.

 The IPM curriculum is developed as modules, presented to educators through workshops and training sessions.
 “Our trainees have been very enthusiastic,” Ellis reports, “because the modules promote critical thinking and scientific inquiry.”

 For more information or to order modules, contact Donna Ellis at 860-486-6448.

 Moving toward IPM in all northeastern schools

 A new School IPM Implementation Working Group is forming in the Northeast, building on the groundwork that has been laid by state IPM programs in the region.
-This group, led by Lynn Braband (NYS IPM Program at Cornell Univ.) and Kathy Murray (Maine Dept. of Agriculture), will connect with key school IPM stakeholders in the region and will link these groups with broader efforts nationwide to share successful strategies in school IPM.
+This group, led by Lynn Braband (NYS IPM Program at Cornell University) and Kathy Murray (Maine Department of Agriculture), will connect with key school IPM stakeholders in the region and will link these groups with broader efforts nationwide to share successful strategies in school IPM.